Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - At home, as 5.5-point favorites or greater, the Ravens are winless ATS (0-3).

-- In five of eight games at home this season, Baltimore has hit the over.
+- In eight home games this year, Baltimore has gone over the total five times.

-- Pittsburgh is 2-5 overall, and 3-4 against the spread, on the road.
+- This season away from home, Pittsburgh is 3-4 against the spread and 2-5 overall.

-- This year, in seven road games, Pittsburgh has hit the over four times.
+- In seven away games this season, Pittsburgh has gone over the total four times.

 Powered by Data Skrive.